shiblon/entroq/README.md

 It is designed to be as simple and modular as possible, doing one thing well.
 It is not a pubsub system, a database, or a generic RPC mechanism.
-It is only a competing-consumer work queue, and will only ever be that.
+It is only a competing-consumer unordered work queue manager, and will only ever be that.
 As such, it has also been designed to do that one thing really well.

 ## Use